KEYWORDS: GLOBAL-LOCAL COLLABORATION • A GLOBAL REDISTRIBUTION SYSTEM • ALTERNATIVE TO CAPITALISM

 "Cooperation, [...] will ultimately prove more beneficial to individual states – and to the world at large" (Brende in WEF 2020): “At a time when power dynamics are in flux, there is an opportunity for stakeholders to make the decision to shape geopolitics in a cooperative, rather than competitive, manner” (Brende in WEF 2020).

-Adrian, Tobias, and Fernando Duarte (2017).
+Adrian, T., and Duarte, F. (2017).
 Financial Vulnerability and Monetary Policy.
 Federal Reserve Bank of New York Staff Reports 804.

 Remarks on Optimal Monetary Policy (imf.org) [Accessed: 11.26.2020].